-[Note] A member suggested reversing the order of Paragraphs 2 and 3 and amending the original Paragraph 3 to read: "Except in the selection of the first, second and third Chief Executives, the method of selecting the Chief Executive of the HKSAR can be modified in the light of the actual situation in the HKSAR.
-Such modifications shall require the endorsement of two-thirds of the HKSAR delegaes to the NPC, the endorsement a two-thirds majority of the members of the legislature of the HKSAR, and shall be submitted to the NPC Standing Committee for approval."
+[Note] A member suggested reversing the order of Paragraphs 2 and 3 and amending the original Paragraph 3 to read: "Except in the selection of the second and third Chief Executives, the method of selecting the Chief Executive of the HKSAR can be modified in the light of the actual situation in the Such modifications shall require endorsement of two-thirds of the HKSAR delegaes to the NPC, the endorsement a two-thirds majority of the members of the legislature of the HKSAR and the consent of the Chief Executive of the HKSAR. and shall be submitted to the NPC Standing Committee for approval."

-Article 46: The term of office of the Chief Executive shall be five years; the Chief Executive may be re-selected for at most one further term of office.
+Article 46: The term of office of the Chief Executive shall be five years: the Chief Executive may be re-selected for at most one further term of office\.